dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/12_CustomChannel.md

 ## Output Transformer
 Read [here](./15_OutputTransformer.md#custom-output-transformer) how to add a single output transformer to your new custom channel.

+## Channel Context
+Read [here](./13_ChannelContext.md) how to support channel context within your new custom channel.

 ## PHP Configuration Form Type Class
 ```php
 <?php